 The pain and adhesions that occur with endometriosis very commonly cause cramping which results in tight and overactive pelvic floor muscles as well as other musculature around the pelvis including buttock, low back and inner thigh pain.
 A Women’s Health Physio trained in pelvic pain is able to reduce this spasm and tightness both internally and externally which will help to reduce the severity of the pain.
 Other symptoms such as discomfort passing a bowel motion, urinary frequency and painful sex can also be managed by working with a Women’s Health Physio as well as other health professional such as a Gynaelogical surgeon and GP.
 A good team is required to manage what can be a very distressing, emotional and painful issue for women.

-If you are experiencing pelvic pain or missing days of work due to period pain, make a time to see Tori or Bonnie, our Women’s Health Physio’s at Bend + Mend in Sydney’s CBD, to see what can be done to reduce your pain and improve your quality of life.
+If you are experiencing pelvic pain or missing days of work due to period pain, make a time to see Bonnie, our Women’s Health Physio’s at Bend + Mend in Sydney’s CBD, to see what can be done to reduce your pain and improve your quality of life.